sandeshshahi/MobileDevFinalProj/README.md

     - Go to the [Firebase Console](https://console.firebase.google.com/) and create a new Android project.
     - Download the `google-services.json` file from your Firebase project settings.
     - Place the `google-services.json` file in the `app/` directory of this project.
-3.  **Run the Local Server:**
+3.  **Run the Backend Server:**
-    - The calendar data is fetched from a local Ktor server.
-You need to run this server on your machine for the app to function.
-Ensure it is running at `http://10.0.2.2:3000`.
+    - The calendar data is fetched from a Node.js server that scrapes the data from a website.
+    - Navigate to the `nepali-calendar-api (backend)` directory in the project.
+    - Install the dependencies: `npm install`
+    - Start the server: `npm start`
+    - The server will be running at `http://localhost:3000`.
 4.  **Open in Android Studio:**
     - Open the cloned repository in a recent version of Android Studio.
     - Let Gradle sync the project dependencies.